Shatha121/UNIT-PROJECT-1/README.md

 #### As a Member:
 - Type '1' to view available missions .
 - Type '2' to submit a mission answer .
+- Type '3' to view progress with the completed missions .
-- Type '3' to or 'logout' to log out .
+- Type '4' to or 'logout' to log out .

 #### As a Admin:
 - Type '1' to view all users .